 The purpose of this web site is to encourage use of the regional ITS architecture and gather feedback so that the plan is used and continues to reflect the overall ITS vision for the region.
 Information provided includes a list of stakeholders, an inventory of ITS systems in the region, the transportation-related functions that are envisioned, and the existing and planned integration opportunities in the region.

-If you have any questions regarding the Yakima Regional ITS Architecture, please contact Deborah LaCombe – or contact the YVCOG at 509-574-1550
+If you have any questions regarding the Yakima Regional ITS Architecture, please contact Alan Adolf – or contact the YVCOG at 509-574-1550